Skip to main content

 3. Downloading a file from an official source may not always guarantee safety if the file is intercepted and altered.
 To ensure the file is legitimate, you should verify the checksum.

 We recommend using the install.sh script from the Access Server Portal, as it leverages the operating system's built-in package manager to automatically authenticate packages with a trusted signing key, eliminating the need for manual verification.
-However, if preferred, you can manually validate the install.sh script's integrity using the SHA256 checksum provided in the table below.
+However, if preferred, you can manually validate the install.sh script's integrity using the SHA256 checksum provided in the table above.

 For offline installations, you can manually check the integrity of any downloaded files using the provided SHA256 hashes.
 To verify a downloaded file, follow these steps: